Liquid Fajita Seasoning Recipe: 15-Min Marinate, Deep Flavor

 Spraying fajita seasoning liquid onto chicken strips

-Spice Function Analysis
+Spice Function Analysis for Perfect Balance

-Understanding each component's biochemical role ensures perfect balance:
+Understanding each component's role ensures perfect flavor:

 Flavor Transport System: